IMPORTANT NOTE: Two actions are required in order to align an existing course with the domain defined grading periods.|

 - Use the down and up arrows to reorder the grading periods.
 Click "Done" to save.

-STEP THREE: Update Activities in Syllabus
+STEP TWO: Update Folders and Activities in Syllabus

 - It is not necessary to assign all items a grading period.
 Teachers only need to update the root folders in their course.
 The folder's visibility in the Syllabus and Table of Contents pages is filtered by the Grading Period Selector at the top of those pages.